Skip to content

 datafluxRum.startSessionReplayRecording()

-In the example above, the shouldMaskNode function judges all text nodes.
-If the content contains numbers (such as amounts, phone numbers, etc.), it automatically performs masking processing, thereby enhancing the privacy protection capability of user data.
+In the above example, the shouldMaskNode function will evaluate all text nodes.
+If the content contains numbers (such as amounts, phone numbers, etc.), it will automatically perform masking processing, thereby enhancing the privacy protection capability of user data.

 Some Recommendations

-• Applicable Scenarios: • allow: Suitable for regular data that does not require masking. • mask: Suitable for sensitive data that needs to be displayed masked, such as phone numbers. • mask-user-input: Suitable for scenarios where input content needs protection, such as password fields. • hidden: Suitable for content that should not be displayed or recorded.
+• allow: Suitable for regular data that does not require masking. • mask: Suitable for sensitive data that needs to be displayed in a masked form, such as phone numbers. • mask-user-input: Suitable for scenarios where input content needs protection, such as password fields. • hidden: Suitable for content that you do not wish to display or record.

-• Best Practices: • Prioritize simple and clear methods (such as class names or attributes), ensuring accurate configuration. • In high-sensitivity data scenarios, such as user privacy forms, it is recommended to use mask-user-input or hidden.
+• Prioritize simple and clear methods (such as class names or attributes) to ensure accurate configuration. • In high-sensitivity data scenarios, such as user privacy forms, it is recommended to use mask-user-input or hidden.

 Through the above methods, you can flexibly configure masking rules for sensitive elements, improving data security and meeting business compliance requirements.